 - ¼ large onion grated (using a large box grater)

 - ¾ cup breadcrumbs panko, fresh or seasoned will work

 - 1 large egg

 - ½ cup whole milk more or less as needed

 - ¼ cup chopped fresh Italian parsley leaves

 - 1 ½ pounds ground meat (any combination of beef, pork and/or veal for a total of 1 ½ pounds)

 - 2 teaspoons olive oil

 - Set a box grater inside a large mixing bowl.
 Grate the onion into the bowl.
 Add the minced garlic, bread crumbs, salt, pepper, red pepper (if using), egg, milk, Parmesan cheese and parsley.
 Mix well with a spatula and allow to rest for 5 - 10 minutes.
 The mixture should be very wet but not soupy.
 Add a little more milk or water if needed, just a few tablespoons at a time.

 - Add the ground meat mixture to the bread crumbs and squish with your hands until well blended.
 Shape and roll into golf-ball sized meatballs and set aside on a large rimmed baking sheet.

-- Preheat oven to 350 degrees.
-Coat a large skillet with the olive oil and heat on medium.
-Brown the meatballs, in small batches, on all sides then place on the prepared pan.
+- Preheat oven to 350°F. Coat a large skillet with the olive oil and heat on medium.
+Brown the meatballs, in small batches, on all sides then place on the rimmed baking sheet.
 (Do not cook the meatballs all the way through.)

-- If you’re storing or freezing the meatballs for later, bake the meatballs on the rimmed baking sheet in the preheated 350 degree oven for 15 minutes.
+- If storing or freezing the meatballs for later, bake the meatballs on the rimmed baking sheet in the preheated 350°F oven for 15 minutes.
 Cool the meatballs completely and then freeze (see NOTE.)